SlapBot/slapbot.github.io/documentation/resources/football/index.md

 <a name="football-module"></a>
 ## Triggering Football Module

-In order to trigger football module, all you need to do is say any command which has "Football" and "Information" attached to it, for instance, "Can I have some football information?", "Hey Stephanie give me some football information".
+In order to trigger football module, all you need to do is say any command which has `Football` and `Information` attached to it, for instance, `Can I have some football information?`, `Hey Stephanie give me some football information`.
 After that stephanie will respond by asking which kind of information you seek?

 <a name="available-responses"></a>
 ### Available Responses

-Anything written inside paratheses are the keywords that your command should have inorder to trigger that functionality. for instance ("English", "League"), your command should be like: "How about english league?"
+Anything written inside `paratheses` are the `keywords` that your command should have inorder to trigger that functionality. for instance `("English", "League")`, your command should be like: `"How about english league?"`

 The reason why I used the native words like english, german, italian and so on was because of the fact that STT doesn't works too well in languages other than english, for example : La Liga, Serie A, Bundesliga, they are really hard to pick and hence native words are used since they are so effective.